Boundary Energy-Momentum Tensors for Asymptotically Flat Spacetimes

 which are the diffeomorphism ($\chi^\mu$), Weyl ($\Lambda_D$) and Carroll boost ($\lambda_\mu=\lambda^a e^a_\mu$) Ward identities respectively.
 The combination $T^{\mu}{}_\nu=T^\mu\tau_\nu+T^{\mu\rho}h_{\rho\nu}$ is the EMT.

 In a Carrollian theory without additional sources, Carroll boost invariance dictates that the energy flux $h_\sigma^\rho T^\sigma$ vanishes \cite{deBoer:2017ing,deBoer:2021jej}.
 When we couple the theory to sources that transform under local Carroll boosts, such as the shear, this statement gets modified.
+This was also recently emphasised in~\cite{Fiorucci:2025twa} (and see~\cite{Armas:2023dcz} for related discussions).
 As we will see, in GR it is further modified as the Carroll boosts are anomalous.
 The other residual symmetries in GR correspond to boundary diffeomorphisms and Weyl transformations and we will see that these are not anomalous.

-When solving the Einstein equations in our Carroll-covariant Bondi--Sachs gauge~\eqref{eq:metricdecom}, in particular $U^\mu R_{\mu\nu} = 0$ at order $r^{-d}$, we encounter what are commonly referred to us as the Bondi loss/conservation equations (for $d=2$/$d=1$).
+When solving the Einstein equations in our Carroll-covariant Bondi--Sachs gauge~\eqref{eq:metricdecom}, in particular $U^\mu R_{\mu\nu} = 0$ at order $r^{-d}$, we encounter what are commonly referred to as the Bondi loss/conservation equations (for $d=2$/$d=1$).
 These can be written in the form \eqref{eq:diffWI} for a judicious choice of boundary EMT and news tensor.
 In~\cite{Hartong:2025WIP} we show explicitly how to do this by computing $U^\mu R_{\mu\nu} = 0$ at order $r^{-d}$ for the case of the most general boundary geometry.
 In this Letter, we instead derive this result using ideas that are very reminiscent of holographic renormalisation familiar from AdS/CFT.

 \textbf{A well-posed variational principle.} Varying the bulk Einstein--Hilbert action $S_{\text{EH}} = \int d^{d+2}x\,\sqrt{-g}R$ gives

 where $G_{MN}$ is the Einstein tensor and $J^M=g^{NP}\delta \Gamma^M_{NP}-g^{MP}\delta\Gamma_{PN}^N$.
 The second term in the variation of $\delta S_{\text{EH}}$ leads to boundary integrals that depend on the region for which we demand there to be a well-posed variational principle.
 We focus on the term that arises for large values of $r$, and we consider a cut-off surface at $r=\Lambda$ for large $\Lambda$.
 Focusing entirely on this term, and using the variables in the metric decomposition~\eqref{eq:metricdecom}, we get